 You're likely missing: iron and zinc

-If may benefit the planet but following a vegan plan, doesn’t always benefit the dieter.
+It may benefit the planet but following a vegan plan doesn't always benefit the dieter.
 When you eat only plant-based foods, you can miss out on nutrients like iron and zinc, which are both abundant in meat sources of protein, according to the American Academy of Family Physicians.
-Thankfully they’re also present in things like legumes, nuts, seeds, oatmeal, broccoli, tofu and other soy-based products.
+Thankfully they're also present in things like legumes, nuts, seeds, oatmeal, broccoli, tofu and other soy-based products.

 If You Eat Clean